-Meadlands welcomes all visitors and we aim to ensure that everyone has an enjoyable experience during their time here, by providing the best possible access throughout the school and our Outdoor Learning Environment.
-Here are some tips about travelling to our school and getting around and making the most of your visit when you arrive.
+Meadlands welcomes all visitors and we aim to ensure that everyone has a stress-free and enjoyable experience during their time here.
+Here are some tips about travelling to our school, getting around, and making the most of your visit when you arrive.

 We want you to enjoy your visit to Meadlands.
-If there is anything we can do to help with information before your visit, please call us on 0208 940 9207 or email firstname.lastname@example.org - and our office team or SENDCo, Miss Bunker, will be happy to help you.
+If there is anything we can do to help with information and planning ahead of your visit, please call us on 0208 940 9207 or email firstname.lastname@example.org - and our office team or SENDCo, Miss Bunker, will be happy to help you.

 Getting here by public transport